Philomena Lynott: Biography

-In 1980 Lynott and Keeley moved to Howth, County Dublin, into a house Philip bought for them.
-They later moved to Glen Corr, a house also in Howth.
+In 1980 Lynott and Keeley moved to Sutton, on Howth Head, north of Dublin, into a house Philip bought for them, White Horses.
+They later moved to Glen Corr, a house also on the Howth peninsula, and later again back to White Horses.
 She was unaware of her son's history of drug abuse until late 1985.
 Lynott was not present at her son's bedside when he died on 4 January 1986 in Salisbury General Infirmary, having received a telephone call at her house in Kew that Philip was dead.
 Lynott suffered depression following her son's death and found it hard to come to terms with.
 She had a difficult relationship with her daughter-in-law, Caroline Crowther, after Philip's death and was forced to apply for a court order to see her grandchildren.

 In the early 1990s, Lynott was approached by publishers asking if she would like to write her memoirs.
 She found the experience of re-examining the relationship with her son difficult, but rewarding.
 The book My Boy: The Philip Lynott Story was published by Hot Press Books in 1995.
 She regularly attended rock concerts around Dublin, and continued to commemorate Philip's life.
 She was a key figure in getting a bronze statue of him made and placed in Dublin in 2005, and was the special guest at Thin Lizzy fan events.

 In 2012, Lynott objected to Mitt Romney's use of Thin Lizzy's "The Boys Are Back in Town" during his election campaign.
 In an interview with Irish rock magazine Hot Press, Philomena said, "As far as I am concerned, Mitt Romney's opposition to gay marriage and to civil unions for gays makes him anti-gay – which is not something that Philip would have supported."

 Lynott died on 12 June 2019, after suffering from cancer for a number of years.
 The Irish President Michael D. Higgins praised her work campaigning for LGBT rights and against drug use.